Robert Sheffey: Marriages and family

-In 1843, Sheffey married Elizabeth Zwecker, and they had six children.
+In 1843, Sheffey married Elizabeth Frances Swecker (1817-1854), and they had six children.
 Sheffey farmed, taught school, served as a clerk, and kept a store.
 After the death of his first wife in 1854, he became completely committed to his ministry, and legends began to grow about his “peculiarities, idiosyncrasies, his pet hobbies, and his odd whimsical notions.”
 For several years he attempted to obtain a license to preach but because of his oddities did not succeed until 1855.
 Yet eventually his circuit of Methodist churches spanned fourteen mountain counties in Virginia and West Virginia and included regular appearances at the popular Wabash Camp Meetings near Staffordsville, Giles County, Virginia.

 In January 1864 Sheffey married Elizabeth “Eliza” Stafford, although her parents did not favor the marriage because of Sheffey's constant circuit riding.
 Nevertheless, the marriage was a success.
 Eliza understood her husband and did not complain about his frequent absences.
 The couple had one son, Edward Fleming Sheffey (1865–1933), who became a successful Lynchburg businessman.
 He remembered as a boy telling his father, “Uncle Johnny thinks that you ought to spend more time with your family,” to which Sheffey replied, “Son, Uncle Johnny doesn't know which way the rats run.
 The Lord will take care of you.”
 Eventually even the Staffords were reconciled to the marriage.